Judy Garland: Influence

+In the media

 Subsequent celebrities who have suffered from personal struggles with drug addiction and substance use disorder have been compared to Garland, particularly Michael Jackson.
 Garland's elder daughter Liza Minnelli had a personal life that was almost parallel to that of her mother's, having struggled with substance use disorder and several unsuccessful marriages.
 Paglia observed that actress Marilyn Monroe would exhibit behavior similar to Garland's a decade earlier in Meet Me in St. Louis, particularly tardiness; and also compared Garland to entertainer Frank Sinatra due to their shared "emblematic personality ... into whom the mass audience projected its hopes and disappointments," but found that Garland lacked Sinatra's survival skills.

-On June 10, 2022, the centennial of her birth, she was honored with a perfume named after her, entitled "Judy—A Garland Fragrance", created by Vincenzo Spinnato.

-Gay icon

-Garland had a large fan base in the gay community and became a gay icon.
-Reasons given for her standing among gay men are the admiration of her ability as a performer, the way her personal struggles mirrored those of gay men in the United States during the height of her fame, and her value as a camp figure.
-In 1965, a reporter asked how she felt about having a large gay following.
-She replied, "I could care less.
-I sing to people!"

-Portrayals in fiction
+Another artist with whom Garland's life and career was comparable to was American singer and actress Whitney Houston.

 Garland has been portrayed on television by Andrea McArdle in Rainbow (1978); Tammy Blanchard (young Judy) and Judy Davis (older Judy) in Life with Judy Garland: Me and My Shadows (2001); and Sigrid Thornton in Peter Allen: Not The Boy Next Door (2015).
-Harvey Weinstein optioned Get Happy: The Life of Judy Garland, based on which a stage show and film were slated to star Anne Hathaway, although this did not take place.
+In 2009, Harvey Weinstein optioned Get Happy: The Life of Judy Garland and planned to create a stage show and film based on the biography.
+Both were slated to star Anne Hathaway, though the two projects were ultimately shelved.
 Renée Zellweger played Garland in the biopic Judy (2019), for which she won the Academy Award for Best Actress.

 On stage, Garland is a character in the musical The Boy from Oz (1998), acted by Chrissy Amphlett in the original Australian production and by Isabel Keating on Broadway in 2003.
 End of the Rainbow (2005) featured Caroline O'Connor as Garland and Paul Goddard as Garland's pianist.
 Adrienne Barbeau played Garland in The Property Known as Garland (2006).
 The Judy Monologues (2010) initially featured male actors reciting Garland's words before it was revamped as a one-woman show.

 In music, she is referenced in the 1992 Tori Amos song "Happy Phantom," in which Garland is imagined to be taking Buddha by the hand.
 Amos also refers to Garland as "Judy G" in her 1996 song "Not the Red Baron."
 Garland is also the titular subject of Frog's "Judy Garland" single from 2015.

+Garland has been the subject of over 30 biographies since her death, including the well-received Me and My Shadows: A Family Memoir by her daughter, Lorna Luft, whose memoir was later adapted into the television miniseries Life with Judy Garland: Me and My Shadows, which won Emmy Awards for the two actresses who portrayed her (Tammy Blanchard and Judy Davis).